YaqubRahman/React-Redux-Money-Demo/README.md

+# Redux Example

+A simple React-Redux application for depositing and withdrawing money.
+This project demonstrates Redux concepts such as reducers and action creators in a minimal, straightforward example.

+## Features

+- Deposity and withdraw money with simple button clicks
+- State management handled by Redux
+- Includes reducers and action creators for transaction handling
+- Basic implementation with no styling

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).